-From financial and HR support to pro-active supply chain management and strategic planning, we want to help SME manufacturers throughout these unprecedented and challenging times.
+From financial/HR support to pro-active supply chain management and strategic planning, SWMAS's team of experienced Manufacturing Specialists can help you through these unprecedented and challenging times.

-Businesses are going through a period of adjustment as they try to minimise the impact this pandemic will have on their workforce and operations.
-To help, we have pulled together the following practical advice to help manufacturers successfully navigate their way through these uncertain times...
+As businesses adjust to new ways of working, we have pulled together the following practical advice to help manufacturers successfully navigate their way through these uncertain times...

 The health and wellbeing of your workforce is understandably a major concern at times like these.
 Follow government guidelines to protect them and make sure you understand the most recent COVID-19 recommendations so you can offer employees and colleagues advice and support whether they are on-site, or working remotely.